Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 COALITION MEMBERS

-Adamo Screnci is the Chair of Mobility at Hydrogen Europe, having worked extensively on the development of the hydrogen value chain, and was Deputy CEO of Hydrogen Refueling Solutions (HRS), Head of Clean Hydrogen at Total, and built the green H2 and chemicals business line at Thyssenkrupp.
-Holding a master’s degree in engineering, process, electrochemistry, and energy, Adamo greatest asset is his energy and network.
+Adamo Screnci is the Chair of Mobility at Hydrogen Europe, having worked extensively on the development of the hydrogen value chain, and is Vice President Licensing and Business Development at NextChem.
+He was Deputy CEO of Hydrogen Refueling Solutions (HRS), Head of Clean Hydrogen at Total, and built the green H2 and chemicals business line at Thyssenkrupp.
+Holding a master’s degree in engineering, process, electrochemistry, and energy, Adamo’s greatest asset is his energy and network.
 He knows nearly everyone in clean energy worldwide and is contributing his creativity and connections to the Coalition.

-Alicia Eastman is the President of InterContinental Energy, a green hydrogen developer/owner in Western Australia and the Middle East.
-She has also been a Director of Prospero and Prospero World Trading for fifteen years and is focused on establishment and maintenance of the Operation ANTI-FreeZZ Company Limited by Guarantee as well as connecting different coalition members and their partners to deliver green energy, winterized clothing, and camping solutions to Ukrainians.
+Alicia Eastman is the Co-Host of cult podcast ‘Everything About Hydrogen’ and the Co-Founder of InterContinental Energy (ICE), a green fuels Company with integrated upstream wind and solar, hydrogen, and ammonia projects in coastal deserts at massive scale in Western Australia and the Middle East.
+President of ICE until 2024, Alicia continues to be a Board Director.
+She is a Trustee of U-Go and has also been a Director of Prospero for fifteen years and is focused on establishment and maintenance of the Operation ANTI-FreeZZ Coalition as well as connecting different coalition members and their partners to deliver green energy, winterized clothing, and camping solutions to Ukrainians.

 Anna-Louisa Psarras is Company Secretary for Prospero (World and World Trading).
 She has 20 years’ experience of working in international development with a focus on Crisis Response.
 She has worked on emergency programs in Zimbabwe, Myanmar, East Timor, the Middle East, and Europe.
 She has been working on the humanitarian response to Ukraine since Day 1 of the invasion.
 She has extensive experience in program development, strategy, fundraising, and communications.